Premium Processing Changes Take Effect – Additional Applications Eligible and Filing Fees to Increase

 Any Form I-907 postmarked on or after Oct.
 19, 2020 must include the new fee amount or will be rejected.

-While the exact dates of implementation for the other provisions of the Act have yet to be announced, Premium Processing services from USCIS will soon also be available for:
+While the exact dates of implementation for the other provisions of the Act have not yet been finalized as of the date of writing, and should only be viewed as a proposal until implementation is formally announced, according to USCIS’ announcement, Premium Processing services from USCIS may soon also be available for:

 - EB-1 petitions for Multinational Managers and Executives or EB-2 National Interest Waiver (“NIW”) petitions – the law mandates the Premium Processing fee can be no greater than $2,500 and processing time no greater than 45 days.
 This will provide a profound improvement to the 6-12 month current processing time for such applications.
 Multinational companies will be able to have managers and executives undertake permanent work in the U.S. sooner, while individuals meeting the criteria for benefiting the U.S. National Interest will have their application fast-tracked.